pranscript/plex_bytesized/plex/readme.md

   - Check "Run partial Scan"
   - Uncheck "Scan my library periodically"
   - Uncheck "Empty trash automatically after every scan"
-  - Choose "Never" to "Generate Video Preview Thumbnails", "Generate intro video markers" and "Generate chapter thumbnails"
+  - Choose "Never" to all 3, "Generate Video Preview Thumbnails", "Generate intro video markers" and "Generate chapter thumbnails"
   - These steps are done to minimize CPU processing and API calls to drive.

   ![GitHub Logo](../images/plexQuality2.jpg)

-- Go to Settings->Transcoder and Enable "hardware acceleration"
+- Go to Settings->Transcoder and Enable "hardware acceleration".
+It will use only if you have plex pass.

   ![GitHub Logo](../images/plexTranscoder.jpg)